sciencebox/kuboxed/README.md

 The system consists of three service bubbles matching the provided services: EOS (orange), CERNBOX (blue), and SWAN (green).

-        Picture
+        Picture -- WIP

-Each of the three bubbles contains multiple Docker containers that are required to run in order to have the service up and available.
+Each of the three blocks contains multiple Docker containers that are required to run in order to have the services up and available.
 In what follows, a short description of the containers required for each service is provided.

 #### EOS